-Section 45Q of the Tax Code provides tax credits for capturing and sequestering carbon oxides that would otherwise escape to the atmosphere, and the Department of Agriculture (USDA) also implements various programmes to support and incentivise carbon sequestration and production of 'Climate-Smart Commodities' in the agricultural and forestry sectors.
+Section 45Q of the Tax Code provides tax credits for capturing and sequestering carbon oxides that would otherwise escape to the atmosphere, and the USDA also implements various programmes to support and incentivise carbon sequestration and production of 'climate-smart commodities' in the agricultural and forestry sectors.
 The 45Q tax credit programme and USDA incentive programmes have spurred innovation and the development of various GHG removal or sequestration actions in the United States.
 In 2022, the US Congress expanded 45Q, reducing capacity requirements for eligible projects.
-45Q now provides up to US\$ 85 per tonne of CO2 permanently stored and increased credit amounts for direct air capture projects to US\$ 180 per tonne of CO2.
-Private carbon offset markets have also spurred development of a wide array of carbon sequestration projects and programmes in the forestry and agriculture sectors, among others.
-The Inflation Reduction Act will substantially expand tax credits for carbon sequestration.
+45Q now provides up to US\$85 per tonne of carbon dioxide permanently stored and increased credit amounts for direct air capture projects of up to US\$180 per tonne of carbon dioxide.
+Private carbon offset markets also have spurred development of a wide array of carbon sequestration projects and programmes in the forestry and agriculture sectors, among others.
+The Inflation Reduction Act will continue to substantially expand tax credits available for eligible carbon sequestration activities.